/C O R R E C T I O N -- Midwest Holding Inc./

 PR Newswire

-In the news release, Midwest Holding Announces Inclusion of the Goldman Sachs Xenith Index to its Fixed Index Annuity Policy Holders, issued 12-Jan-2022 by Midwest Holding Inc. over PR Newswire, we are advised by the company that the headline should read "American Life Announces..." rather than "Midwest Holding Announces..." as originally issued inadvertently.
+In the news release, Midwest Holding Announces Launch of S&P 500 ESG Index for the Fixed Annuity Space, issued 05-Jan-2022 by Midwest Holding Inc. over PR Newswire, we are advised by the company that the headline should read "American Life Announces..." rather than "Midwest Holding Announces..." as originally issued inadvertently.
 The complete, corrected release follows:

-American Life Announces Inclusion of the Goldman Sachs Xenith Index to its Fixed Index Annuity Policy Holders
+American Life Announces Launch of S&P 500 ESG Index for the Fixed Annuity Space

 LINCOLN, Neb., Jan.
-12, 2022 /PRNewswire/ -- Midwest Holding Inc. (NASDAQ: MDWT), a technology-enabled, services-oriented annuity platform, announced today that its subsidiary American Life & Security (ALSC) will begin offering exclusively to American Life's Fixed Index Annuity policy holders the Goldman Sachs Xenith Index.
+5, 2022 /PRNewswire/ -- Midwest Holding Inc. (NASDAQ: MDWT), a technology-driven, life and annuity platform, today announced that its subsidiary American Life & Security Corp has launched the industry's first ever Fixed Annuities based on the S&P 500 ESG Index.

-The Goldman Sachs Xenith Index is a multi-asset strategy that uses the anticipated macro regime, as identified by a leading economic indicator, to make asset allocations.
-By using a leading economic indicator, the Goldman Sachs Xenith Index differs from indices that rely on a backward-looking methodology alone.
-Instead of relying purely on the S&P 500 Index for exposure to U.S. equities, the index employs an intraday overlay that can reduce equity exposure based on intra-day trading "signals".
-As a result, the strategy incorporates real-time market movements, in addition to other factors, in its rules-based methodology.
+The S&P 500 ESG Index is comprised of a subset S&P 500 companies built to meet the increasing needs of investors seeking socially responsible investments aligned with a mainstream index which is published by one of the foremost index authorities in the world, S&P Dow Jones Indices (S&P DJI).

-Depending on the prevailing market regime, the Goldman Sachs Xenith Index also provides commodity exposure by switching between copper and gold based on anticipated economic growth.
-In addition, regardless of the economic regime, the Goldman Sachs Xenith Index provides constant exposure to a long-short strategy taking positions on different points of the commodity curve in an attempt to capture performance that may be less correlated to other asset classes.
+"We are pleased to announce the addition of the S&P 500 ESG Index as a part of our American Select Fixed Indexed Annuity product suite.
+Offering our customers access to socially responsible investment options is important to us as a company and corporate citizen, and we are thrilled to be the first carrier to launch in the space." said Midwest Holding Chief Executive Officer Georgette C. Nicholas.

 About Midwest Holding Inc.